 Dan has worked in specialist schools for over nine years as a Sports Coach and Teaching Assistant.
 He started his career in the UK, and in 2015 Dan travelled to Tasmania to play semi-professional football, where he stayed for three years before coming to Melbourne.

-After struggling in school, Dan was eventually diagnosed as dyslexic when he started university, which led him to pursue his interest in improving student experiences and outcomes.
+After struggling in school, Dan was diagnosed as dyslexic when he started university, which led him to pursue his interest in improving student experiences and outcomes.

 Sports Coach and Teaching Assistant

-Amelie has a strong belief in the numerous benefits that physical activity and sport can have on young people both in and outside of the classroom and is keen to share her passion for sport with students at Tombolo.
+Amelie has a strong belief in the numerous benefits that physical activity and sports can have on young people both in and outside of the classroom and is keen to share her passion for sport with students at Tombolo.

 Chris has extensive Paediatric Occupational Therapy experience in disability and developmental delay, Early Childhood Intervention and Community Health.
 She is passionate about supporting the well-being of children, their families, carers and teachers.

 Chris understands the importance of each child’s learning, play and home environments and endeavours to use her OT skills to help each child participate and engage with everyday tasks.

 Chris is very excited about working in Tombolo’s teaching and learning environment.
 In particular, Chris is interested in helping each student to be able to engage in learning, socialising and other activities that are meaningful to them.